 When it comes to the wild world of corporate mergers and acquisitions, understanding the different merger options available to companies is crucial to building a successful business strategy.
 So what is the difference between a forward merger, a forward triangular merger, and a reverse triangular merger?
-Learn about the steps, benefits and limitations of each in this article.
+Learn about the steps, benefits, and limitations of each in this article.

-What Is A Forward Merger?
+What Is a Forward Merger?

-The main reason to implement a forward merger is that it allows the two companies in question to more easily integrate both during and after the merger, and it maintains the acquiring company’s business continuity.
+The main reason to implement a forward merger is that it allows the two companies in question to easily integrate both during and after the merger, and it maintains the acquiring company’s business continuity.

-What Is A Forward Triangular Merger?
+What Is a Forward Triangular Merger?

-Forward triangular mergers are generally less common than reverse triangular mergers — the reason they are less favorable is because the target company’s licenses and contracts can be held by third parties’ consent.
+Forward triangular mergers are generally less common than reverse triangular mergers — the reason they are less favorable is that the target company’s licenses and contracts can be held by third parties’ consent.
 For a forward triangular merger to be legal, the purpose of the business must be maintained by the acquiring company.

-Steps For a Forward Triangular Merger
+Steps for a Forward Triangular Merger

 Dealing with reverse triangular merger tax is where things start to get a little complex.
 Unlike the relatively straight line that a forward merger takes, there are additional steps involved in a forward triangular merger.
 Whether it’s a taxable transaction or not, the ratio of cash and stock involved in the deal also must follow a series of regulations, including Section 368, one of the federal tax codes.